aregtech/areg-sdk/docs/DEVELOP.md

 ```

 In the `common/src` subfolder let's create file `ClientComponent.hpp` to create the **ClientComponent** object of service client.
-- The `ClientComponent` extends `Component` and `HelloWorldClientBase` classes.
+- The `ClientComponent` extends `Component` and `HelloServiceClientBase` classes.
 - The `ClientComponent` contains 2 static methods `Component * CreateComponent( ... )` and `void DeleteComponent( ... )` to instantiate and free the object.
 - The `ClientComponent` waits when it is notified of the service connection and sends the request to run on the service.
 - The `ClientComponent` contains overrides to handle reply and the request failure.

-The declaration of the service in the file [common/src/ClientComponent.hpp](./../examples/00_helloworld/common/src/ClientComponent.hpp):
+The declaration of the service in the file [common/src/ClientComponent.hpp](./../examples/00_helloservice/common/src/ClientComponent.hpp):
 ```cpp
 /**
  * \file    common/src/ClientComponent.hpp